apache/incubator-retired-slider/src/site/markdown/getting_started.md

 ## <a name="setup"></a>Setup the Cluster

-After [installing your cluster](http://docs.hortonworks.com/) (using Ambari or other means) with the Services listed above, modify your YARN configuration to allow for multiple containers on a single host.
-In yarn-site.xml make the following modifications:
+After setting up your Hadoop cluster (using Ambari or other means) with the services listed above, modify your YARN configuration to allow for multiple containers on a single host.
+In `yarn-site.xml` make the following modifications:

 <table>
   <tr>